Villenneuve-Loubet, near Nice- week one

 The weather here brightened up about half an hour before the start time, but by then I imagine there were an awful lot of spectators who had paid a lot of money for their tickets sat in the grandstands soaked to the skin.

-The sun eventually shone here at about 1600 - Praise the Lord!
+The sun eventually shone here at about 16:00 - Praise the Lord!
 By then Lewis Hamilton was well on his way to winning the Monaco Grand Prix.
-I used to consider myself a fan of young Lewis, but now I think he's just a spoilt, moody sod.
-His poor old dad made huge sacrifices supporting him throughout his karting career, but as soon as Lewis made the big time he blew him out, so I hope that this year his teammate Nico Rosberg wins the title.
+I used to consider myself a fan of young Lewis, but now I think he's just an arrogant, spoilt, moody sod.
+His poor old dad made huge sacrifices supporting him throughout his karting career, but as soon as Lewis made the big time he dumped him, so I hope that this year his teammate Nico Rosberg wins the title.
 He may be German, but on this occasion I can forgive him.

 Tomorrow we plan to go to St Tropez, probably on the train.
 We may even bump in to its famous resident Brigit Bardot, the blonde bird with the big t*ts, though after all these years they probably just keep her knees warm.